Jhgomez/StudyNotes/Android/compose.md

-* **Navigation3 Scene API**: The scene API allows us to achieve adaptive UI, it allows us to create decorator(for displaying navigation UI dinamically), and strategies, for creating canonical layouts(list-detall, feed layout, supporting pane, three-pane scaffold, find examples in androidx repo, in the [navigation3 examples](https://github.com/androidx/androidx/tree/androidx-main/compose/material3/adaptive/adaptive-navigation3/src/commonMain/kotlin/androidx/compose/material3/adaptive/navigation3)), but not only canonical layout, you can actually create dialogs(a scene that has composable A on the background and a composable B on top as a dialog, use the nav3 built in `DialogScene`), Horizontal pager scene(a scene that lets you scroll horizontally through different screens like screen A, B and C, as if they where a lazy list but they are main screens that you can scroll through or even just a single page), you can also try doing the [adaptive layout course/codelab](https://developer.android.com/courses/pathways/android-basics-compose-unit-4-pathway-3) in google Android's documentation, you can also find very nice examples in the android git profile, in the [nav3-recipes repo](https://github.com/android/nav3-recipes/tree/main/app/src/main/java/com/example/nav3recipes),
+* **Navigation3 Scene API**: The scene API allows us to achieve adaptive UI, it allows us to create decorator(for displaying navigation UI dinamically), and strategies, for creating canonical layouts(list-detall, feed layout, supporting pane, three-pane scaffold, find examples in androidx repo, in the [navigation3 examples](https://github.com/androidx/androidx/tree/androidx-main/compose/material3/adaptive/adaptive-navigation3/src/commonMain/kotlin/androidx/compose/material3/adaptive/navigation3)), but not only canonical layout, you can actually create dialogs(a scene that has composable A on the background and a composable B on top as a dialog, use the nav3 built in `DialogSceneStrategy`), Horizontal pager scene(a scene that lets you scroll horizontally through different screens like screen A, B and C, as if they where a lazy list but they are main screens that you can scroll through or even just a single page), you can also try doing the [adaptive layout course/codelab](https://developer.android.com/courses/pathways/android-basics-compose-unit-4-pathway-3) in google Android's documentation, you can also find very nice examples in the android git profile, in the [nav3-recipes repo](https://github.com/android/nav3-recipes/tree/main/app/src/main/java/com/example/nav3recipes),